 Student Discipline Code

 It is the responsibility of both parents and students to be thoroughly familiar with the information in the Code of Student Conduct.

 Code is Board Policy

-The Student Handbook is annually approved as referenced in Board Policy 218 – Discipline.
+The Student Handbook is annually approved as referenced in Board Policy 218 – Student Discipline.
 The Code of Student Conduct applies to all students and has been developed so that students and their parents are aware of expectations for student behavior.
-The Code divides infractions into four (4) levels, gives examples of each type, and sets forth various disciplinary options.
-The Code also includes a minimum penalty for some offenses.
+The Code is divided into Classroom-Managed Behaviors (Minors), Non-PIMS Reportable/Office-Managed Behaviors (Majors), and Safe Schools/PIMS Reportable Behaviors.
+The Code also provides Operational Definitions for all Minors, Majors, and Actions/Consequences/Interventions.
+Appendix A provides staff and administration with guidance on the equitable application disciplinary action.
+Required actions are designated for communication, reporting/documentation, and safety purposes.
+Supplemental actions provide staff and administration with an array of actions that may be used at their discretion based on the context of the behavior.
 The Code is based on Pennsylvania’s Regulations and Guidelines for Student Rights and Responsibilities.

 Building Level Regulations